 BE IT FURTHER RESOLVED, that practica must be established and be administered by professionals and to include liability protections and indemnifications for the students involved and host or sponsoring organizations to protect those organizations from liability.

-BE IT FURTHER RESOLVED, that livestock veterinary students seeking reimbursement for their tuitions be assisted through the NJDA, and to have that application be streamlined as much as possible, and to have programs to address underserved populations first, and to urge counties to provide additional reimbursement, where applicable.
+BE IT FURTHER RESOLVED, that livestock veterinary students seeking reimbursement for their tuitions be assisted through the NJDA, and to have that application be streamlined as much as possible, and to have programs to address underserved populations first and urge counties to provide additional reimbursement, where applicable.